How to Draw Shoes

 Adding Details and Features (H2)

-Now, let's add some intricate details:
+Now, to add some details:

 Sole and Tread